-I am on a fact finding mission focused on the history of traditional Halloween monsters and the evolution in folklore and literature.
+For several years, I’ve been on a fact-finding mission focused on the history of traditional Halloween “monsters” including their origins and evolution in folklore, literature, and pop culture.

 Today, let’s take a look at DEMONS & DEVILS.